 ⇩ How Tintin became The Most International Artist in the Universe.

-Brisbane-, Godalming- and Gothenburg-based Tintin Wulia (b.
-1972, Denpasar) has exhibited in major exhibitions such as Istanbul Biennale (2005), Yokohama Triennale (2005), Jakarta Biennale (2009), Moscow Biennale (2011), Gwangju Biennale (2012), Asia Pacific Triennale (2012), Sharjah Biennale (2013).
+She has previously exhibited in major exhibitions such as Istanbul Biennale (2005), Yokohama Triennale (2005), Jakarta Biennale (2009), Moscow Biennale (2011), Gwangju Biennale (2012), Asia Pacific Triennale (2012), Sharjah Biennale (2013).
 In 2017 she represents Indonesia in the 57th Venice Biennale with a solo pavilion 1001 Martian Homes.
 Her work is part of public and private collections including in the Van Abbemuseum, Singapore Art Museum, Queensland Art Gallery/Gallery of Modern Art and He Xiangning Art Museum.
+She was a Smithsonian Artist Research Fellow 2018 with the Walter Reed Biosystematics Unit, National Museum of Natural History, Smithsonian Institution, and a recipient of Australia Council for the Arts' Creative Australia Fellowship 2014-2016.
+Her project Trade/Trace/Transit (2014-2016) was supported by Australia Council for the Arts' New Work - Mid Career grant.